 Almost every appliance made today is significantly more efficient than those made only ten years ago.
 This is especially true of domestic central heating boilers.
 Advancements in materials science has also led to improvements in home insulation,

-Obviously replacing all appliances and improving insulation is extremely costly so it is important to weigh up the costs of benefits to determine which items should be updated first.
+Obviously replacing all appliances and improving insulation (by getting new one from Insulation4US.com) is extremely costly so it is important to weigh up the costs of benefits to determine which items should be updated first.
 Here we look at some of the easiest and cheapest ways to reduce energy consumption in the home.

 Change to LED light bulbs

 A few years ago compact fluorescent light bulbs were the standard energy saving bulb, however, recent advancements in LED technology have led to a new wave of energy efficient bulbs in the form of LED light bulbs.
 LED bulbs last longer than CFLs and use less energy.